AppsFlyerKnowledge/devhub/docs/guides/deep_linking/dl_android_overview/dl_android_ocds_ddl.md

   Main example for such a scenario:
   - Time between click and install exceeds the UDL lookback window (15 minutes).
 - When UDL returns `FOUND` but the deep linking data is missing parameters, which are not `deep_link_value` and `deep_link_sub1-10`.
-  Main examples for such scenarios:
-  - Clicking a link in a Self Reporting Network (SRN), like Meta ads or Twitter.
-  - Clicking a link that doesn't contain `deep_link_value` or `deep_link_sub1-10` used for deep-linking, for example, old links created before `deep_link_value` existed that are still in use.
+  The Main example for such scenario is clicking a link that doesn't contain `deep_link_value` or `deep_link_sub1-10` used for deep-linking, for example, old links created before `deep_link_value` existed that are still in use.

 To allow deferred deep linking when UDL returns `NOT_FOUND`, `onConversionDataSuccess` callback should check whether it should handle the deferred deep linking.
 `onConversionDataSuccess` is part of the Get Conversion Data(GCD) API.
 Its main purpose is to [gather conversion data inside the device](https://dev.appsflyer.com/hc/docs/conversion-data).